 Understanding and meeting all of the Chapter 13 plan requirements can be complex.
 These examples help illustrate how property can impact your payment.

 Example 1.
 Emma is working in the tech industry in San Francisco.
 She makes too much money to qualify for Chapter 7 but struggles to pay a $24,000 credit card debt because of the high cost of living.
-The only property she owns is an old futon and an old car, which she can protect with bankruptcy exemptions.
+She only owns an old futon and an old car, which she can protect with bankruptcy exemptions.

 After meeting with a bankruptcy attorney, she learns she'll pay her discretionary income of $275 per month in a 60-month repayment plan for a total of $16,500.
 Any remaining credit card balance will get wiped out when she completes the plan.
 She decides to explore other options because she won't save anything after paying the trustee and her attorney fees.